holmesha/motiondetection_telegram/README.md

 # Motion Detector with Telegram Notifications

 This project is a **motion detection system** that uses a Raspberry Pi Pico 2w microcontroller to monitor motion via a DFRobot C4001 MMWave sensor, display the current status on a web server, and send notifications via **Telegram** whenever motion is detected.
 This is ideal for home automation or security setups.

+This DFRobot is capable of sensing motion up to 25 meters, which is probably overkill for most homes, but I found it to have less false alerts than something like a Hi-Link LD2410C, which I also tried.
+You could also add more functionality like distance, motion AND still presence, etc.

 **I've also added a few test codes in case you want to JUST see the motion detection functionality or the webserver without Telegram**